rohtas fort jhelum

 Rohtas Fort Jhelum Location

-Rohtas fort lies eight kilometers south of the Grand Trunk (G.T.)
+Rohtas Fort is situated approximately eight kilometers to the south of the Grand Trunk (G.T.)
 Road.
-It is approximately 16 km NW of Jhelum and is close to Dina town.
-It is about 3 km from Khukha.
-The historic Shahrah-e-Azam road once ran along the outer northern wall of the fort.
+It is positioned at a distance of around 16 kilometers northwest of Jhelum and is in proximity to Dina town.
+The fort is situated about 3 kilometers from Khukha.
+Notably, the historic Shahrah-e-Azam road once followed the outer northern wall of the fort, adding to the historical significance of its location.

 Rohtas Fort Height & Area